-In my opinion, in all material respects, the expenditure and income in the financial statements have been applied to the purposes intended by the Senedd and the financial transactions recorded in the financial statements conform to the authorities which govern them.
+In my opinion, in all material respects, the income and expenditure recorded in the financial statements have been applied to the purposes intended by Parliament and the financial transactions recorded in the financial statements conform to the authorities which govern them.

-BASIS FOR OPINION
+BASIS FOR OPINIONS

-I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)) and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
-My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
-I am independent of the body in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinions.
+I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs UK), applicable law and Practice Note 10 Audit of Financial Statements of Public Sector Entities in the United Kingdom.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my certificate.

+Those standards require me and my staff to comply with the Financial Reporting Council's Revised Ethical Standard 2019.
+I have also elected to apply the ethical standards relevant to listed entities.
+I am independent of the Sports Council for Wales Lottery Distribution Account in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK.
+My staff and I have fulfilled our other ethical responsibilities in accordance with these requirements.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.